cu-csci-1300-intro-programming/spring-2025-web/docs/_posts/2025-02-15-Week-6-Project-1-And-Midterm-1.markdown

 |   **Return Value:**                                       |   The function should return the similarity score between the two strands.    |
 |   **Error handling/ Boundary Condition:**                 |   - The parameters should be two strings of equal length.
 If they are not equal in length, your function should return 0. <br> - You may assume that the input to `strandSimilarity()` will always be a valid strand, i.e., you do not have to account for arbitrary strings. |

+**HINT**: to test the comarisons of doubled use the `doublesEqual` function described in week 4 of this workbook.

 **For Question 3, develop and validate your solution in VS Code.
 Once you are happy with your solution, go to coderunner on Canvas and paste the <tt>strandSimilarity()</tt> and any helper function(s) you used to the answer box!**